4153 Thomas Avenue N

 Robert began practicing yoga in 2006 as a sustainable way to strengthen and calm his mind and body.
 In 2010, Robert worked with patients from pediatrics to pro-athletes in Rush Hospital’s radiology department until his passion for preventative care lead him to teach yoga full time for companies like PepsiCo, Google, Blue Cross Blue Shield, Manduka, Uber and many more.
 Robert believes yoga is meant to meet you where you are.
 Each class he encourages everyone to explore your present practice.
 Yoga can be challenging mentally just as it is physically, even restorative classes.
 However, once you center and focus the mind, your possibilities are endless!

-Laurie has been practicing yoga for over 20 years and her love for yoga and it's healing effects have taken her to India and Indonesia to deepen her practice.
-She is Yoga Calm certified, completed her 200 hours yoga teacher training, and a practicing licensed psychologist.
+Laurie has been practicing yoga for over 20 years.
+Her love for yoga and it's healing effects have taken her to India and Indonesia to deepen her practice.
+She is Yoga Calm certified, completed her 200 hours yoga teacher training, and a practicing psychologist.
 She creates classes that build strength and openness in the body.
 Holding postures a little longer and slowly stretching the muscles.
 Her hope is that you will experience a challenge and deep relaxation in her classes and have a few moments of stillness both in the body and mind.
 She supports her students with gentle guidance.
-Laurie wants to bring the healing effects of yoga to individuals who may not traditionally seek out yoga as well as the experienced yogi.
+Laurie wants to bring the healing effects of yoga to individuals who may not traditionally seek out yoga as well as the experienced yoga practitioner.

 Marie has been practicing yoga for nearly 10 years and completed her 200-hour teacher training with the Yoga Center of Minneapolis in 2017.
 Considering herself a “forever student,” Marie regularly attends various yoga trainings, including trainings in anatomy, yin yoga, meditation, Traditional Chinese Medicine, yoga for recovery, and trauma-informed yoga, and is currently working on completing her 500-hour teacher training with Yoga Medicine.
 Marie’s goal as a yoga teacher is to help students cultivate an internal awareness of their own unique experience to feel more at home in their bodies and more present in their minds.
 Marie also strives to teach in a way that is inclusive of all ages, abilities, and backgrounds.